tpgmartin/front-end/test2/README.md

 Augmentations
 ---
 Menu
-  - style the menu so that it looks like menu-mock.png
+  - style the menu so that it looks like menu-mock.png ( modify the file `public/stylesheets/style.scss` )
-  - display the description of menu items when they exist
+  - display the description of menu items when they exist (modify the file `views/index.jade`)

 Make a better display for "My Order"
   - show what dishes have been ordered so far